Advanced Computer Vision

 This is a difficult task as it is a sparse manifold in a complex high-dimensional space.

-Do we have a metric to quantitatively analyse these models?
+Do we have a metric to quantitatively analyze these models?
 T3 Bench is a benchmark score that checks the text-3D model alignment and the quality of the result itself.

 ReconFusion